cecid/hermes-docs/docs/source/web_service_communication.rst

 If a payload is associated with the message identifier, the ``<hasMessage>`` element will have the value ``true``.
 If the received ebMS message has payloads, the response message will have one or more SOAP attachments.
 Each SOAP attachment has a content type, which is set by the sending application.

+Please note that a message is considered to be downloaded when the message is returned by this SOAP request.

 .. _ebms-2-0-receiver-rest: